Peapack-Gladstone Financial Corporation (PGC) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Peapack-Gladstone Financial Corporation (PGC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $736.9M, listed on NASDAQ, employing roughly 620 people, carrying a beta of 0.72 to the broader market.
-Peapack-Gladstone Financial Corporation operates as the bank holding company for Peapack-Gladstone Bank that provides private banking and wealth management services in the United States.
+Peapack-Gladstone Financial Corporation (PGC) operates in the Financial Services sector, specifically the Banks - Regional industry, with a market capitalization near $850.3M, listed on NASDAQ, employing roughly 620 people, carrying a beta of 0.73 to the broader market.
+Peapack-Gladstone Financial Corporation (PGC) functions as the holding company for Peapack-Gladstone Bank, a financial institution primarily dedicated to delivering private banking and comprehensive wealth management services throughout the United States.
 Led by Robert A. Plante, public since 1999-04-27.

 Spot Price